Vedemin/Ecosystem-Parallel/README.md

 Install required packages using requirements.txt

-In order to use the training by yourself, you can use the train_and_evaluate.py file.
-Uncomment either the train() or eval() functions by calling them from **main()** and launch the training or evaluation.
+In order to use the training by yourself, you can use the **train_and_evaluate.py** file.
+Uncomment either the **train()** or **eval()** functions by calling them from **main()** and launch the training or evaluation.

 You can modify ecosystem parameters as well - rewards, penalties, amount of agents of each type etc.

 ## CPU vs GPU training

 While training using GPU should be faster, you need to configure it yourself.
 On my system (R9 5900HS, RTX3080M, 32GB RAM) the CPU training proved to be around 50% faster but with proper CUDA configuration it's possible to make it much faster.
+Training for 100 000 000 steps took around 4.5 hours.